-Analysis of the 2019-20 results showed that while the cumulative mean of scores on the EDAL 7000 Final Research Paper were above benchmark ($\mu = 80.5\%$), students made errors in properly using APA style for citations and in following assignment directions.
-The overall cumulative mean for AC 2019-2020 assessment was slightly above benchmark at 80.5%, which was down from AC 2018-2019 cumulative mean of 84.5%.
-Though the AC 2019-2020 mean was down by 4%, 63.2%% of students exceeded the benchmark score.
-Student scores remained consistent with a standard deviation of 10.2%.
-For AC 2019-2020, the area in which students lost the greatest percentage of points was APA usage with a mean score of 52.8% in the APA category of the rubric.
+Additional analysis of the AC 2020-2021 results showed that while the cumulative mean of scores on the EDAL 7000 Final Research Paper were above benchmark (μ = 87.0%), students made errors in properly using APA style for citations and in following assignment directions.
+The overall cumulative mean for AC 2020-2021 assessment was above benchmark at 87.0%, which was up from AC 2019-2020 cumulative mean by 6.5%.

+Student scores remained consistent with a standard deviation of 6.8%.
+For AC 2020-2021, the area in which students lost the greatest percentage of points was APA usage.
 Of the APA errors, the most common error was not using an appropriate level of in-text citations for factual claims and outside content.
-Other writing errors were not the cause of significant point loss in the AC 2019-2020 administration.
+Other writing errors were not the cause of significant point loss in the AC 2020-2021 administration.
 The rubric area in which students lost the greatest number of points was including required elements in the body of the paper.
-The overall average number of points lost was 20.5, with the students scoring below benchmark losing an average of 39.3 points.
-The correlation between points lost on the body of the paper and the students' overall score on the paper was very strong at .89.
+The overall average number of points lost was 25.83.
+The correlation between points lost on the body of the paper and the students' overall score on the paper was very strong at 90.4.